The Natural History Museum of Utah offers a range of resources for home school families:

 We will need some parents to help facilitate the program but not every parent will be needed.
 Please let us know when registering if you are willing to stay.
-Otherwise, you may pick your students up at the Naturalist Lab on Level 4 at 11:30 AM.
+Otherwise, you may pick your students up at the Dry Caves Lab on Level 3 at 12:00 PM.

 If you have any questions regarding Junior Science Academy, please contact Christine Briscoe by email or at 801.581.6286.

 Excite and educate your students about the natural sciences with NHMU's Teaching Toolboxes.
 Each of these teaching resource kits—complete with touchable specimens, reproducible materials, and related literature—will engage your classroom and spark curiosity in the natural world.